cse3120/Coindesk/README.md

 * The highest Bitcoin rate in the last 30 days, in the requested currency

 If the currency code provided is not supported by the API, a message should inform the user.

+To run the application, Please build the application first execute the below,
+* **mvn clean install**

+You will find the jar file under - **Coindesk/target/CoinDesk-1.0-SNAPSHOT.jar**

+Application is Dockerized and published at https://hub.docker.com/

+Use below command to run

+**docker run -it gopinathdhanapaldocker/coindesk:latest**